ErikMcClure/PonyClicker/CHANGELIST.md

 # Pony Clicker Change Log
 This is the change log for Pony Clicker.
 Some minor changes may not be reflected in this log.

+## v1.0.6
+- Added function to generate names for all possible representable numbers
+- Fixed bug in loading code that could incorrectly calculate the wither amount for pinkie pie clones.
+- Getting Infinite smiles no longer crashes the game
+- Attempting to load infinite smiles no longer crashes the game.

 ## v1.0.5
 - change rotate to rotateZ